jessestimpson/stimpson-io/priv/posts/2025/05-19-testing-impl-details-can-make-refactoring-easier-sometimes.md

 3. Receive the trace messages
 4. Destroy the trace session

 Let's start our example library with some simple code that uses `:persistent_term` to cache a global value in memory.
 We know that `:persistent_term` has several [Best Practices](https://www.erlang.org/doc/apps/erts/persistent_term.html#module-best-practices-for-using-persistent-terms) to use it effectively.
-For this post, we will assert that our code only calls `:persistent_term.put/2` in precisely the expected code path.
+For this exercise, our main assertion will be that our code only calls `:persistent_term.put/2` in precisely the expected code path.
 Otherwise our app risks expensive garbage collections.

 ```elixir-%{:file=>"lib/post_content/toy_cache.ex"}
 defmodule ToyLibrary do